 As mentioned earlier, a hybrid storage strategy is used to save some selected analysis results in the database during the nonlinear dynamic simulation.
 The saved analysis results include both Domain state information at sampled time steps and user pre-defined response time histories.
-To query results regarding a certain time step, the DQL commands are similar to what have been used for the previous example; and this process involves restoring the domain to that time step together with certain re-computation.
+To query results regarding a certain time step, the DQL commands are similar to what have been used for the previous example; and this process involves restoring the domain to that time step together with certain recomputation.
 For obtaining a pre-defined response time history, on the other hand, no re-computation is needed.
-Fig. 13 shows a typical session of using a webbased user interface, where all the pre-defined response time histories are listed, and certain response results can be searched and downloaded.
+Figure 13 shows a typical session, where all the pre-defined response time histories are listed, and the certain response results can be searched and downloaded.